Dapo-Obembe/alphawebplate-tw/README.md

 If you will be using acf blocks in your block editor, it means you will need to structure that particular page or pages to accommodate blocks.
 E.g, see the style of the index.php below that support using blocks.

-NOTE: Haven't properly tested the usage of Tailwind classes in the block editor area.

 ```php
 <?php